uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 biology and I majored in microbiology.
 For now, I am currently teaching at a private university.
 I am planning to shift my career related to tech but that needs some work for now.

+You can contact me through email at my email: socvirnyl.estela@uncomfyhalomacro.pl

 If you want to know what I use and what I want to learn, read further down below.

 ## Software and tools I use daily